k21971/EvilHack/doc/evilhack-changelog.md

 - Partial fix: monsters can loot bags on the ground that they can't carry
 - Lockable and monster-lootable magic chests
 - Tweaks and fixes to magic chests
+- Fix: prevent monsters from hovering over a container with something in it that they want but can't carry